gcastillo-ucsd/kloudspeaker/Client-configuration-options.md

 ### Default view mode (`default-view-mode`)

 View mode selected when Kloudspeaker is launched, options are "`list`" (default), "`small-icon`" and "`large-icon`".

+### List view hierarchy (`list-view-hierarchy`)

+List view can show folder hierarchy, which allows expanding folders in the list.
+By default this is disabled.

 ### File list column customization